 Redhorse Osaka Wheel

 We took a ride up the Redhorse Osaka Wheel, the highest ferris wheel in the city (Osaka has multiple ferris wheels) near to Expocity.
-There wasn’t much of a view at night, with the city miles away.
+There wasn’t much of a view at night, with the city just a blob of distant lights, miles away.
 But the wheel itself, illuminated in alternating colours in the night sky, and with glass-bottom floors, made a surprisingly fun attraction to experience.

 On new year’s eve, we saw plenty of rowdy and rebellious characters, jumping in canals and challenging police.
 Others hurried us out of restaurants to make room for more customers.
 It was the Kansai region attitude – a bit more cheeky, more blunt, more funny.